InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 - May be subclassed from `OctopusEntity` and offer `init` constructors that group sets of related components.
 The components may be customized according to the supplied arguments.

-	> e.g.: A *PlayerShipEntity* with "mass", "speed" etc. parameters.
+	> e.g. A *PlayerShipEntity* with "mass", "speed" etc. parameters.

 - Contain `StateMachineComponent`s that add and remove groups of components to the entity depending on the state.

-    > e.g.: a player character in a *SpawningState* may have a *BlinkingEffectComponent* but no *DamageComponent* as it must be invulnerable before it has fully spawned, but entering the *ReadyState* will add a *DamageComponent* as well as a *PlayerControlComponent* etc.
+    > e.g. A player character in a *SpawningState* may have a *BlinkingEffectComponent* but no *DamageComponent* as it must be invulnerable before it has fully spawned, but entering the *ReadyState* will add a *DamageComponent* as well as a *PlayerControlComponent* etc.

 ### The Scene Entity